Table of Contents

 - Tracking and administering the appeal process through to the release of the written decision.

-- Conducting hearings and negotiations in a manner that respects the rights of all parties.
+- Conducting hearings in a manner that respects the rights of all parties.

-- Applying the Rules of Procedure made pursuant to the Statutory Powers Procedure Act to ensure a fair and cost effective determination of appeals and applications.
+- Applying the Rules of Procedure made pursuant to the Statutory Powers Procedure Act to ensure a fair and cost-effective determination of appeals, applications and complaints.

 - Providing unrepresented parties adequate information on hearing procedures prior to the hearing.